-The Qualifying Examination is completed before the end of the fifth semester, preferably in the third or fourth semester.
+The Qualifying Examination is completed before the end of the fifth semester.
 The Examination must be held by the end of the 7th semester in the case of MSc to PhD transfer students.
 The Qualifying Examination process is initiated at a meeting between the student and their Advisory Committee.
 The Advisory Committee discusses the Examination with the student and prepares the following:

-- A detailed assessment of the student's ability and potential to pursue research at the PhD level, - Recommendations regarding the timing of the Examination, - Recommendations for membership of the Examining Committee (see specifications below).
+- A detailed assessment of the student's ability and potential to pursue research at the PhD level, - Recommendations regarding the timing of the Examination, - Recommendations for membership of the Examining Committee (see specifications below). - Recommendations for the topics of the Examination